 The platform will offer attractive benefits to IoB members, financial institutions and their employees.
 It will reduce operational and regulatory risk and the manual effort and related costs around compliance with the Central Bank of Ireland’s Minimum Competency Code (MCC) and Fitness and Probity regimes for financial institutions.
 Employees will have a greatly enhanced user experience, with an easily accessible digital wallet containing all their educational qualifications, professional designations, CPD and completed lifelong learning courses and events.
 In addition, the new platform will enable banks to have a single view and support their competency and talent frameworks.
 The platform will be of interest to other professional bodies and education bodies in Ireland.

-Minister for Finance and Public Expenditure and Reform, Paschal Donohoe said: "This initiative between Bank of Ireland, AIB, Ulster Bank, Deloitte and the Institute of Banking is an excellent example of how, through collaboration, Ireland is delivering real change and preparing the country for the future.
+Minister for Finance and Public Expenditure and Reform, Paschal Donohoe said: "This initiative between Bank of Ireland, AIB, Ulster Bank, Deloitte and IOB is an excellent example of how, through collaboration, Ireland is delivering real change and preparing the country for the future.
 I fully support the development and adoption of new technologies like blockchain, as a way to encourage digitalisation and foster innovation.
 This project will deliver improved customer experience, lower costs and reduce operational and regulatory risk, while allowing for professional development and further competencies training.
 This project aligns itself perfectly to both the Government’s Future of Jobs initiative and the new IFS 2025 strategy and I look forward to seeing the results of the pilot later this year.”

 Francesca McDonagh, CEO of Bank of Ireland highlighted: “I am delighted to see this initiative, which was initially developed by my colleagues in a Bank of Ireland innovation programme, come to fruition.
 This new education platform shows the benefit of collaborative working and will help to enhance learning and increase standards across our sector, in a secure, efficient, and user-friendly way.”